acidanthera/AppleSupportPkg/Readme.md

-APFS Jump Start driver, which load's apfs.efi from JSDR section inside APFS Container.
+APFS Driver Loader, which loads apfs.efi from JSDR section in APFS Container